OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 armv5te:     file format mach-o-arm

 aarch64:     file format mach-o-arm64
 ```

-Gobjdump is part of [binutils](https://www.gnu.org/s/binutils/ "Binutils") and can be installed via Homebrew on Mac OS X.
+Gobjdump is part of [binutils](https://www.gnu.org/s/binutils/ "Binutils") and can be installed on macOS via Homebrew.

 #### Dynamic Analysis

-Not applicable.
+Dynamic analysis is not applicable for finding debugging symbols.

 #### Remediation

-Ensure that debugging symbols are stripped when the application is being build for production.
-Stripping debugging symbols will reduce the size of the binary and increase the difficulty for reverse engineering.
-To strip debugging symbols, set `Strip Debug Symbols During Copy` to YES in the build settings of the project.
+Make sure that debugging symbols are stripped when the application is being built for production.
+Stripping debugging symbols will reduce the size of the binary and increase the difficulty of reverse engineering.
+To strip debugging symbols, set `Strip Debug Symbols During Copy` to "YES" via the project's build settings.

-It is possible to still have a proper [Crash Reporter System](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AnalyzingCrashReports/AnalyzingCrashReports.html) as it does not require any symbols in the application binary.
+A proper [Crash Reporter System](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AnalyzingCrashReports/AnalyzingCrashReports.html) is possible because the system doesn't require any symbols in the application binary.

-### Testing for Debugging Code and Verbose Error Logging
+### Finding Debugging Code and Verbose Error Logging

 #### Overview

-Developers often include debugging code, such as verbose logging statements (using `NSLog`, `println`, `print`, `dump`, `debugPrint`) about responses from their APIs, about the progress and/or state of their application in order to speed up verification and get a better understand on errors.
-Furthermore, there can be debugging code in terms of a "management-functionality" which is used by the developer to set state of the application, mock responses from an API, et cetera.
-This information can easily be used by the reverse-engineer to track back what is happening with the application.
-Therefore, the debugging code should be removed from the release version of the application.
+To speed up verification and get a better understanding of errors, developers often include debugging code, such as verbose logging statements (using `NSLog`, `println`, `print`, `dump`, and `debugPrint`) about responses from their APIs and about their application's progress and/or state.
+Furthermore, there may be debugging code for "management-functionality," which is used by developers to set the application's state or mock responses from an API.
+Reverse engineers can easily use this information to track what's happening with the application.
+Therefore, debugging code should be removed from the application's release version.

 #### Static Analysis

-For static analysis, you can take the following approach regarding the logging statements: 1.
-Import the code of the application into Xcode.
-2. Do a search over the code on the following printing functions:`NSLog`, `println`, `print`, `dump`, `debugPrint`.
-3. When one of them is found, please check whether the developers used a wrapping function around the logging function for better markup of the to be logged statements, start adding that function to your search.
-4. For every occurrence found in step 2 and 3, verify whether Macro's or debug-state related guards have been set to turn the logging off in the release build.
-Please note the change in how objective-C can make use of pre-processor macro's:
+You can take the following static analysis approach for the logging statements:

+1. Import the application's code into Xcode.
+2. Search the code for the following printing functions: `NSLog`, `println`, `print`, `dump`, `debugPrint`.
+3. When you find one of them, determine whether the developers used a wrapping function around the logging function for better mark up of the statements to be logged; if so, add that function to your search.
+4. For every result of steps 2 and 3, determine whether macros or debug-state related guards have been set to turn the logging off in the release build.
+Please note the change in how Objective-C can use preprocessor macros:

 ```objc
 #ifdef DEBUG